daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

 * ``ctime``: Connection time to the server in milliseconds.
 * ``dtime``: Processing time on the server in milliseconds.
 The ``d`` may stand for "duration" or it may not.
-* ``ttime``: Total time in milliseconds, ``ctime + dtime``
+* ``ttime``: Total time in milliseconds, ``ctime + dtime``.
 * ``wait``: Waiting time in milliseconds.
 This is not included in ``ttime``, it appears from the data.

-If you want to the generated data file as it was intended for processing with Gnuplot, then see this
+If you want to use the generated data file as it was intended for processing with Gnuplot, then see this
 `article <http://www.bradlanders.com/2013/04/15/apache-bench-and-gnuplot-youre-probably-doing-it-wrong>`_.

-The output data is sorted by Apache Bench according to ``ttime``, so shorter requests come first in the output.
-The purposes here better appreciate data sorted by the ``seconds`` timestamp, particularly to plot the timeseries data in the order it happened.
+The output data is sorted by Apache Bench according to ``ttime``, meaning shorter requests come first in the output.
+The purposes here better appreciate data sorted by the ``seconds`` timestamp, particularly to plot the timeseries data in the order the requests were issued.

-And because nobody is much interested in when exactly this dataset was made, the ``starttime`` and ``seconds`` fields can be dropped from the final data.
-The following `crafty piece of Awk <http://unix.stackexchange.com/a/71949>`_ does the desired header-retaining sort and column projection.
+And because nobody is much interested in when exactly this dataset was made, the ``starttime`` and ``seconds`` fields are dropped from the final data.
+The following `crafty piece of Awk <http://unix.stackexchange.com/a/71949>`_ does the header-retaining sort and column projection.

 .. sourcecode:: bash